Yep, research is now confirming that vitamin D is much more than a “vitamin” – not that vitamins are chopped liver, mind you.

 - Third, vitamin D is made from cholesterol through activation of sunlight on the skin.
 [By the way, cholesterol is not bad – that’s an unscientific myth that has been shamelessly fed to the American public by misinformed doctors and the pharmacologic industry – drug companies – that drive the healthcare system today1,2,3,4].

-Vitamin D has long been known as an essential nutrient, mainly for its critical role in calcium and phosphate homeostasis, which directly and indirectly affect many important cellular functions throughout the body, such as bone health (severe vitamin D deficiency has long been known to cause rickets; but also, remember adenosine triphosphate, ATP, from your high school biology – the Kreb’s cycle – for chemical energy transport and cellular metabolism and respiration); calcium and phospate biochemistry impacts nearly all cell functions, which involves sufficient Vitamin D to occur and produce healthy outcomes.
+Vitamin D has long been known as an essential nutrient, mainly for its critical role in calcium and phosphate homeostasis, which directly and indirectly affect many important cellular functions throughout the body, such as bone health (severe vitamin D deficiency has long been known to cause rickets; but also, remember adenosine triphosphate, ATP, from your high school biology (the Kreb’s cycle for chemical energy transport and cellular metabolism and respiration); calcium and phosphate biochemistry impacts nearly all cell functions, which involves sufficient Vitamin D to occur and produce healthy outcomes.

 In the past two decades, vitamin D’s influence on the immune system was discovered5.
 Now, more recently, vitamin D is being shown to be a significant hormone involved in many endocrine functions including the induction of cell differentiation, inhibition of cell growth, immunomodulation, and finally, regulation of other hormonal systems6,7.

 - Get regular exposure to sunlight, if possible.[read The sun loves you]